Economy of Indonesia: Manufacturing

 Indonesia recently became the 10th-largest manufacturing nation in the world.
 Its large manufacturing sector accounts for almost a quarter of the nation's total GDP and employs over a fifth of Indonesia's working age population (around 25 million workers).
 Put into perspective, Indonesia's manufacturing sector is now larger than the manufacturing sectors of the United Kingdom, Russia and Mexico.
 Industry sector (including manufacturing) which accounts for 21% of local workers (having become more prominent in recent years).
 Indonesia's labour pool is estimated at 120 million people, and is growing annually by approximately 2.4 million.
 As the economy has progressed beyond its predominantly agricultural base to a mixed composition, more workers – particularly women – are now employed in manufacturing and service-related professional industries.

 With its rapidly growing middle class and competitive workforce, more foreign investors than ever before are taking advantage of Indonesia's strong manufacturing sector.
 However, the sector has significant challenges, including intense international competition, particularly from China, increasing labour costs, high transportation and logistics costs, difficulties getting credit, and varying levels of transparency and clarity in regulations.

-Automotive industry
+Automotive

 In 2010, Indonesia sold 7.6 million motorcycles, which were mainly produced in the country with almost 100% local components.
 Honda led the market with a 50.95% market share, followed by Yamaha with 41.37%.
 In 2011, the retail car sales total was 888,335 units, a 19.26% increase from last year.
 Toyota dominated the domestic car market (35.34%), followed by Daihatsu and Mitsubishi Motors with 15.44% and 14.56%, respectively.
-Since 2011, some local carmakers have introduced some Indonesian national cars which can be categorized as Low-Cost Green Car (LCGC).
+Since 2011, some local carmakers have introduced some Indonesian national cars which can be categorised as Low-Cost Green Car (LCGC).
 In 2012, sales increased significantly by 24%, making it the first time that there were more than one million units in automobile sales.